great-detail/WhatsApp-JS-SDK/README.md

 ## Getting started

-The primary source of documentation (at the moment) for the usage of this SDK is via JSDoc comments in the source code (and editor integrations).
+The primary source of documentation for this SDK is via the TypeScript type definitions and JSDoc comments included in the package.
+The types should get you most of the way.
 Also see the [examples and snippets section](#usage) to get started using the SDK.

 ```ts
 import Client from "@great-detail/whatsapp"; // for ESM environments